Indigenous Australian art: Vandalism and other threats

+In 2022, in an event which made news around the world, unique 30,000-year-old artwork at Koonalda Cave on the Nullarbor Plain in South Australia, which had been heritage-listed in 2014 because of its rarity, was vandalised and much of the artwork rendered unrecoverable.
+The site was of great significance to the Mirning people.

+In 2023, three large panels of rock art were removed from Murujuga in Western Australia, in order to build a new fertiliser factory.
+Several archaeologists have urged others to join Aboriginal voices in protesting against this type of damage to cultural sites.

+In late 2023 and early 2024, the Bulgandry Aboriginal art site in the Brisbane Water National Park, an ancient Aboriginal art site in New South Wales, was vandalised twice within a few months.
+NSW National Parks and Wildlife Service closed off one walking track to the site, installed signs, and installed surveillance cameras, in a bid to prevent further damage.

-Torres Strait Islander art
+Traditional Torres Strait Islander art

 Mythology and culture, deeply influenced by the ocean and the natural life around the islands, have always informed traditional artforms.
 Featured strongly are turtles, fish, dugongs, sharks, seabirds and saltwater crocodiles, which are considered totemic beings.

-Elaborate headdresses or dhari (also spelt dari), as featuried on the Torres Strait Islander Flag, are created for the purposes of ceremonial dances.
+Elaborate headdresses or dhari (also spelt dari), as featured on the Torres Strait Islander flag, are created for the purposes of ceremonial dances.
 The dari was historically worn by Torres Strait warriors in battle.
 It is seen as a powerful symbol of the Torres Strait Islander people, today representing peace and harmony.
 World-renowned artist Ken Thaiday Snr has created elaborate dharis using modern materials in his contemporary artwork.

 Torres Strait Islander people are the only culture in the world to make turtleshell masks, known as krar (turtleshell) in the Western Islands and le-op (human face) in the Eastern Islands.

 Prominent among the artforms is wame (alt. wameya), many different string figures.

 The Islands have a long tradition of woodcarving, creating masks and drums, and carving decorative features on these and other items for ceremonial use.
 From the 1970s, young artists were beginning their studies at around the same time that a significant re-connection to traditional myths and legends was happening.
 Margaret Lawrie's publications, Myths and Legends of the Torres Strait (1970) and Tales from the Torres Strait (1972), reviving stories which had all but been forgotten, influenced the artists greatly.
 While some of these stories had been written down by Haddon after his 1898 expedition to the Torres Strait, many had subsequently fallen out of use or been forgotten.